ausseabed/merge-svp/README.md

     mergesvp --help

+The complete user guide for Merge SVP can be found here [docs/user-guide.md](./docs/user-guide.md).

 ## Testing
 Unit tests are included in `./tests` these use the [pytest](https://docs.pytest.org/) framework and can be run using the following command.